 The course is assessed by a mixture of essays, videotaped therapy sessions, case reports, supervision reports and reflective logs.

 How is my service supported?

-This training is now accessed through the recruit to train offer.
-As part of expanding the workforce to provide improved access to Psychological therapies for young people, services can recruit to a CBT role with full support from Health Education England to an AFC mid band 6 salary (including on costs) to support the training and salary support of that practitioner in the first year.
+This training is accessed through the recruit to train offer.
+As part of expanding the workforce to provide improved access to Psychological therapies for young people, services can recruit to an SFP role with full support from Health Education England to an AFC mid band 6 salary (including on costs) to support the training and salary support of that practitioner in the first year.
 Services will then need to support that practitioner to remain employed within the service following their training.
 For further information on recruit to train, please use the embedded link above.